 Gas logs operate using either natural gas or liquid propane (LP).
 Natural gas is more prevalent in metro areas.
+We have the best natural gas prices Alberta.
 If you have natural gas service available for appliances such as your water heater, range or clothes dryer, you of course could choose to add a natural gas log set.
 If natural gas is not available in your area, you will need LP gas logs.
 Natural gas is typically supplied by public utilities, while propane is delivered by private gas companies and stored in tanks at your home.
 LP tanks may be purchased or leased from your LP gas supplier.

 A common term prospective gas log buyers should be familiar with is BTU, which stands for British thermal unit.
 This is a measure of the heat required to raise one pound of water one degree Fahrenheit.
 For reference, a cubic foot of natural gas contains approximately 1000 BTUs, while a pound of liquid propane contains more than 21,000 BTUs.
 Gas logs are rated by BTUs—the amount of heat the logs are capable of producing.
 Another thing to keep in mind is that vented logs would use more fuel than vent-free logs to heat the same-sized room, since much of the heat produced by the vented logs is lost up the chimney, while the heat produced by the vent-free logs remains in the room.